Rodger Krouse

-Rodger Krouse (born 1961) is an American businessperson who co-founded Sun Capital Partners, Inc., a global investment firm based in Boca Raton, Florida, United States.
+Rodger Russell Krouse (born 1961) is an American businessperson who co-founded Sun Capital Partners, Inc., an American investment firm based in Boca Raton, Florida, United States.

 Early life and education

-Krouse was born to a Jewish family in 1961 and received a Bachelor of Science degree in Economics with a concentration in the Chinese language from The Wharton School of the University of Pennsylvania.
-At Wharton, he was a close friend of his future business partner Marc Leder.
+Krouse was born to a Jewish family.
+He received a Bachelor of Science degree in economics with a concentration in the Chinese language from the Wharton School of the University of Pennsylvania.
+At Wharton, he was a friend of his future business partner Marc Leder.